charRAWR456/react-album-remake/README.md

 # Jamie Pittak's Music-Store
-#### Weeks 16 project for Epicodus
+#### Weeks 16-17 project for Epicodus

 ### By Jamie Pittak

 ## Description
 This webpage is a rebuild of the Angular project for an online store that sells albums.
 The user will be able to add and delete albums from the marketplace.
-This project is for week 16 "React" of Epicodus.
+This project is for weeks 16-17 "React" of Epicodus.

 ## Project Layout